lesego12/alx-low_level_programming/0x0B-malloc_free/README.md

 FILE 1-strdup.c is a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

 FILE 2-str_concat.c is a function that concatenates two strings.

+FILE 3-alloc_grid.c is a function that returns a pointer to a 2 dimensional array of integers.